Therapy for High Achieving Black Women

 What is therapy for Black women?

 Therapy for Black women goes beyond general mental health support.
-It's a space where your lived experiences as a Black woman or woman of color are not only acknowledged but centered.
+It's a space where your lived experiences as a Black woman are not only acknowledged but centered.
 We’ll explore the intersections of race, gender, identity, and emotional well-being so that you can process what it means to exist and thrive in spaces that often feel heavy or invalidating.
 In these sessions, we talk about racial identity, intergenerational trauma, perfectionism, and the pressure to always appear strong.
-This work is about more than coping.
-It's about healing from systems that weren’t built for us and learning how to feel safe, soft, and whole.
+This work is about healing from systems that weren't built for us — and learning how to feel safe, soft, and whole anyway.

 Most common symptoms of racial or identity-related stress